Skip to main content

 • “This game made me feel good about everything, it enhanced my imagination and kept my creativity awake.”

-• “No one wants to harvest rocks, trees, and other resources for hours just to build for tedious fetch quests and a boring story.”
+• “No one wants to harvest rocks, trees, and other tedious resources for hours just to build for boring fetch quests and a dull story.”

-• “Janky building mechanics, an overdone and boring story, and the campaign is just about finding rocks and pushing them to a spot to win.”
+• “Janky building mechanics, an overdone and boring story, and a campaign that feels like just finding rocks and pushing to spots to win.”

 • atmosphere